Walter462/plantuml-to-md-link-render-pyscript/README.md

 1. Specify the folder containing the markdown file.
 If the file is in the current working directory (CWD), leave this field empty.
 2. Input the markdown file name.
-3. Adjust the `PLANTUML_BASE_URL` variable if you want to render locally.
+3. Adjust the `PLANTUML_BASE_URL` variable if you want to render locally or change the WEB server.
 4. Run the script.
 5. Make changes to the diagram in the markdown file.
 6. Save the changes.